RicardoRamirezR/blade-nav.nvim/README.md

     create the component using `php artisan make:livewire`.
     - If neither exists and is a Blade component, it can present two or three options, depending on the component type.
-The options are, create the view component and cretate the component via `php artisan make:component`.
+The options are, create the view component and create the component via `php artisan make:component`.
 A third option will be presented if you want to create an Anonymous Index Component.

     > If the file does not exist and is in a subfolder that does not exist yet,